 Formidable in English means fearsome or dreadful.
 In French, it means great, fantastic, or wonderful.

 While hazard means a danger in English, in means “by chance” in French.
 “Je l’ai rencontre par hazard.”
 I met her/him by chance.

 Do not assume that this very similar looking word is the same in English and French, because they’re very different, indeed.
 Advertisement is publicity in English, while avertissement means caution or warning in French.

 Une balance is a scale to measure weight in French while it means a state of stability in English.

-While in English this word means something that fasten or unite, in French it’s a leap or a jump.
-“J’ai fais un bond” can also means “I jumped out of fear.”
+While in English this word means something that fastens or unites, in French it’s a leap or a jump.
+“J’ai fais un bond” can also mean “I jumped out of fear.”

 As we all now a comment in English is a statement either in written or verbal form, while in French it’s the translation of the word “how.”
 Comment allez-vous?
 How are you doing?